rinigus/mapbox-gl-importer/README.md

 Importing Planet.PBF goes through [imposm3](https://github.com/omniscale/imposm3) and requires definition of the layers.
 These layers are defined together with vector tile layers under `layers` sub-directory.
 During the import, the script generates imposm3 layers mapping and SQL script that is run after the import to prepare the data for vector tile generation.

 At the end of the import, `import_osm.sh` simplifies larger polygons in `osm_landcover_processed_polygon` table and its lower zoom variants.
-Simplification uses simplification script from https://github.com/rory/split-large-polygons .
-Current `import_osm.sh` script assumes that this project is cloned in this directory and `split-large-polygons/split_large_polygons.py` adjusted to load correct database (fill variable `connect_args` accordingly).
+Simplification uses a script from https://github.com/rory/split-large-polygons .
+Corresponding script is a part of this repository and you should adjust `split-large-polygons/split_large_polygons.py` to load correct database (fill variable `connect_args` accordingly).
 Such simplification is expected to significantly increase the speed of import in such areas as Greenland.

 * Make a link to the planet.pbf: `ln -s ../planet/planet-latest.osm.pbf .`